Unleash/unleash/website/docs/deploy/configuring-unleash.md

     - `demo` - Only requires an email to sign-in (was default in v3)
   - customAuthHandler: (function) - custom express middleware handling authentication.
 Used when type is set to `custom`
   - createAdminUser: (boolean) - whether to create an admin user with default password - Defaults to `true`
-  - initApiTokens: (ApiTokens[]) - Array of Api Tokens to create on startup.
-Will only be applied if there does not exist any API tokens in the database from before.
+  - initApiTokens: (ApiTokens[]) - Array of API Tokens to create on startup.
+Will only be applied if there are no existing API tokens in the database already.
       Example:
      ```ts
      [{